vohai2003/hdp_data_tutorials/tutorials/hdf/analyze-transit-pattern-with-apache-nifi/tutorial-5.md

 - [Summary](#summary)
 - [Further Reading](#further-reading)

-If you prefer to build the dataflow manually step-by-step, continue on to **Approach 1**.
-Else if you want to see the NiFi flow in action within minutes, refer to **Approach 2**.
+If you prefer to build the dataflow manually step-by-step, continue on to [Approach 1](#step-1-obtain-api-key-for-nifis-invokehttp-processor).
+Else if you want to see the NiFi flow in action within minutes, refer to [Approach 2](#step-2-create-process-group-and-label-for-it).

 You will need to understand Google Places API, so that it will be easier to incorporate this API's data into the NiFi flow, which will be built in **Approach 1**.